 df_students_grade %>% count(subject, sort = TRUE)

 What if, instead of counting the number of observations, you want to sum a specific variable’s value for each group?
-Let’s calculate the total number of scores subject-wise.
+Let’s calculate the total number of scores for each subject.

 For weighted count, pass the “wt” argument to the count() function.